gysi/drl-leaderboard-app/backend/README.md

 mvn clean package spring-boot:run -Dspring-boot.run.profiles=local
 ```
 If the db is empty it will initialize the database with the latest data from the drl api on startup.

+## Open API
+You can access the open api documentation at http://localhost:8080/swagger-ui.html
+Or as a json file at http://localhost:8080/v3/api-docs